 Mr. Williams is Chairman of The Conference Board and a member of the Cleveland Clinic Board of Trustees.
 He is a member of the President’s Circle of National Academies, which advises the National Academy of Sciences, the National Academy of Engineering, the National Academy of Medicine (formerly Institute of Medicine), and the National Research Council.
-He also serves on the boards of the National Academy Foundation and the Peterson Institute for International Economics.
+He also serves on the boards of NAF (National Academy Foundation) and the Peterson Institute for International Economics.
 He is a member of the Peterson Center on Healthcare Advisory Board, the RAND Health Advisory Board, and the Bipartisan Policy Center’s Commission on Political Reform (CPR).
 His previous board service includes Deutsche Bank Americas Advisory Board, Save The Children, Vice Chairman of The Business Council, Chairman of the Healthcare Leadership Council, and Chairman of the Council for Affordable Quality Healthcare.
 He served on President Obama's President's Management Advisory Board from 2011 to 2017.

 In 2013, he was elected to the American Academy of Arts and Sciences, an independent, multidisciplinary policy research center founded in 1780, and became a Trustee of the Committee for Economic Development, a non-profit, non-partisan, business-led public policy organization.

 Prior to Aetna, Mr. Williams was a member of the Office of the Chairman at WellPoint Health Networks Inc. where he served as Group President, and President of the company’s Blue Cross of California subsidiary.
 Mr. Williams joined WellPoint’s predecessor firm Blue Cross of California in 1987.
 Previously, Mr. Williams was co-founder of Vista Health Corp. and group marketing executive at Control Data Corp.

 Mr. Williams is a graduate of Roosevelt University and holds an M.S. in Management from the Sloan School of Management at the Massachusetts Institute of Technology.